4 Easy Steps to Capture Those Elusive Bokeh Circles!

 Creating bokeh circles is actually quite simple!

 Creating images with bokeh circles, like the ones in the shot of the camelia flower in the setting sun above, isn’t as hard as it seems.
 You don’t need any special tools or equipment—just your DSLR or mirrorless camera.

 The bokeh circles have been circled out as shown.
 They make the photo seem to sparkle, don’t they?

 Step 1: Look for ‘sparkle spots’

-Possible sparkle spots close to you could be a waterfront on a sunny day, or leaves that are illuminated by the setting sun.
-Try finding a place that reflects sunlight and is sparkling from it.
+Possible sparkle spots close to you could be a river on a sunny day, or in leaves that are illuminated by the sun.
+Look for something that reflects sunlight and is sparkling from it.

 On a bright sunny day, sparkle spots are waiting to be discovered wherever you go, so observe your surroundings carefully.